..................................................

-So many wills, trust documents and articles talk in general terms about dividing things fairly.
-There is rarely guidance for the real world “how tos” needed to make all of that happen, so most fall to executors to decide.
-How they do so is stressful and often can create resentments from the other heirs.
+Many wills and trust documents describe in general terms dividing things fairly.
+Unfortunately, there is commonly insufficient guidance for HOW to make all of that happen, so most work fall on the executor to decide.
+This is stressful, and differing expectations among the heirs often can create resentments.

-In a nutshell: The administrator of the estate signs up for the free software, creates your family account, and everyone can participate as they see fit, regardless of location.
+In a nutshell: The administrator of the estate signs up for the free software, creates the family account, enters the photos and data, (or hires someone to do it), and everyone can participate as they see fit, regardless of location.

 (NOTE: Flathead Probate Concierge can freely help you set up your account if needed.)